testcontainers/testcontainers-node/docs/features/containers.md

 ## Starting a container

-Build and start any container using a Generic Container:
+Create and start any container using a Generic Container:

 ```javascript
 const { GenericContainer } = require("testcontainers");